rijaksethi02/Medicure-Home_Delivery_System/README.md

 background-color: #f0932b;
 }

 3. Javascript is an script based programming language.
 With the help of javascript we can make our webpage more interactive and functional.
 It allows us to change HTML content.
-Javascript can be added inside <script> tag (internally or Externally ) in body of HTML code.
+Javascript can be added inside script tag (internally or Externally ) in body of HTML code.
-We have used some functions and events of javascript[3] in our webpage.
+We have used some functions and events of javascript in our webpage.
 We have added some mouse events like onmouseover, onmouseout and onclick event and some form events like onfocus and onblur in our webpage.

 ### Back End
 1. MySQL - We have used mysql database to save our data which is an open source relational database management system.